 For almost 200 years, the residents of New York State have relied on the expertise of a unique group of schools to provide educational services to children who are Deaf, blind or physically disabled.
 These schools are known as the 4201 Schools.
 Mill Neck Manor School for the Deaf is one of eleven 4201 Schools located throughout New York State.
 Each school has its own Board of Directors, receives financial support for operating expenses from New York State and depends on private donations for program enhancements.
 There are no charges to parents for educational costs.

-The Integrated Preschool/Kindergarten Auditory/Verbal Program, for three and four-year-old children who are Deaf and hard-of-hearing, features a developmentally appropriate curriculum aligned with the new Common Core Standards for preschool and kindergarten.
-Specifically designed for children with cochlear implants, hearing aid users and their hearing counterparts, the program provides opportunities through language, literacy and play.
-Using no sign language, the program follows an auditory/verbal communication approach.
-Deaf students are provided with speech therapy three to five times a week.
-In conjunction with a comprehensive educational program, parents are involved in their child’s receptive and expressive language development.
-Intensive parent training and support groups are essential.
-Additionally, the program extends to five-and six-year old children with the same resources and focus with continual alignment to the State standards.
-Auditory verbal educators and an audiologist are an integral part of the program.
+Our Integrated Pre-Kindergarten/Kindergarten Auditory Verbal Program, for 3- and 4-year-old children who are Deaf and Hard of Hearing, features a developmentally appropriate curriculum aligned with the Common Core Standards for preschool and kindergarten.
+Specifically designed for children with cochlear implants, hearing aid users and their hearing peers, the program provides opportunities through language, literacy and play.
+In conjunction with a comprehensive educational program, parents are involved in their child’s receptive and expressive language.
+On average, 95% of our auditory verbal preschoolers return to their local school districts by Kindergarten.

-The Elementary Program follows a rigorous academic curriculum that follows the new Common Core standards.
-Teacher instruction focuses on critical thinking, decision making and problem solving skills, as well as speech and language skills.
-Speaking/signing, reading and writing skills are developed in a three-hour literacy block and are also heavily stressed throughout the other core content area.
-Students take classes in art, computers, physical education, library and health.
-The small student-to-staff ratio in the classrooms allows for individualized attention and ensures that each child’s specific needs are being met.
-Weekly class meetings are held to support character development.
+The Elementary Program follows a rigorous academic curriculum focusing on critical thinking, decision making, problem solving skills, as well as speech and language skills and speaking/signing.
+Reading and writing skills are developed in a literacy block and are also heavily stressed throughout the other core content area.
+Students take classes in art, computers, physical education, STEM/library, cooking and health.
+The small student-to-staff ratio in the classrooms allows for individualized attention and insures that each child’s specific needs are being met.
+Weekly class meetings support character development.

 Mill Neck Manor students can participate in basketball, cheerleading, soccer, softball, track and field.
 Mill Neck teams compete against schools with hearing peers and Deaf students in several leagues.
 Our Extended Day Program is held weekly for two hours after school allowing students (ages six to twenty-one) to pursue personal interests, such as cooking, computers, arts and crafts, dance and performing arts in a safe, caring environment.
 Extended day classes are determined by our students’ ages and areas of interest.

-In addition to classroom teachers and special teachers for art, physical education, computer and library, students have access to psychologists, a registered nurse, physical therapists, occupational therapists, speech and language specialists, reading specialist, school audiologist, school counselors and social workers.
+In addition to classroom teachers and special teachers for art, physical education, computer, cooking and STEM/library, students have access to psychologists, a registered nurse, physical therapists, occupational therapists, speech and language specialists, reading specialist, school audiologist, school counselors and social workers.